What is Proxy access?

 Yes.
 Proxies are identified by e-mail address, and multiple students can assign that proxy account access using the same email address.
 This is particularly useful in the case of siblings attending the University of Portland.
 However, each student must identify and grant access to their proxy.

-What should be done if a proxy forgets their PIN?
+What should be done if a proxy forgets their password?

-Your PIN is essentially your password to login to your Proxy account.
-If you have forgotten your PIN (password), go to the proxy login page.
-Enter the email address used to establish your account and click on the "Forgot PIN" button.
-An email will be sent to your email address with a unique link and temporary “action password”.
-You will use this temporary “action password” as the "Old PIN" in the PIN reset process.
-Please note that Proxy PINs expire in alignment with UP password policy and will require the proxy to reset it regularly.
+If you have forgotten your password, go to the proxy login page.
+Enter the email address used to establish your account and click on the "Forgot Password" button.
+Two emails will be sent to your email address: one with a temporary link, the other with a new "Initial Password" that you will enter on the page you are taken to from the temporary link.
+Next, you will be taken to a page where you can reset your password.
+Please note that Proxy passwords expire in alignment with UP password policy and will require the proxy to reset it regularly.

 Why can’t I see all of my student’s information?

 Only the student granting the proxy access can change the permissions that are granted.
 University administrators and the UP Help Desk cannot change the permission settings for proxies.
-Sometimes students will start the Proxy process but not finish it by selecting the categories of information they want shared with their proxy.
-Until the student grants you authorization to view specific categories such as conduct, financial aid, student accounts, and student information, you will not see details in your account.
+Sometimes students will start the Proxy process but not finish it by selecting the pages they want shared with their proxy.
+Until the student grants you authorization to view specific pages such as conduct, financial aid details, student accounts details, grades, schedule, etc., you will not see details in your account.

 Why would only one child's name appear as a selection for a proxy with more than one child attending University of Portland?